 In addition to our commitment to quality research and pedagogy, we are involved in other activities and events outside the classroom setting and fieldwork:

-ERC enables our faculty and graduate students, especially those with a focus on socio-cultural, medical, and experimental anthropology, to present their projects to a broad audience of interested researchers.
+The Sociocultural Colloquium enables our faculty and graduate students, especially those with a focus on socio-cultural, medical, and experimental anthropology, to present their projects to a broad audience of interested researchers.
 Scholars from other departments and programs at UConn, as well as other institutions and universities are also frequently invited as guest speakers.
-Full list of the Spring 2017 speakers is now available.
-For more information about ERC, please contact Dr. Sarah Willen, Dr. Samuel Martinze, or Dr. César Abadia-Barrero.
+For more information about Sociocultural Seminar Series for the Department of Anthropology, please contact Dr. Françoise Dussart, or Dr. Eshe Cole.
+See our calendar for dates and presenters.

 Anthropology Scholars Initiative